puzzlelang/puzzlelang.github.io/_coverpage.md

 <div style="padding:20px;border-radius:5px;text-align:left !important;min-width:600px !important;max-width:100% !important;display:inline-block;background:#222222">
 <pre>
 <code>print (
-    Welcome, developer!
+    Anyone can be a puzzle developer!
-    This is a puzzle script.
+    Check out puzzle any learn how you can turn your idea into reality.
 )

 // Use a module